g026r/pocket-library-toolkit/docs/list.md

 32 bits (Little Endian)

 The purpose of this entry is unknown to me.
-On my system, this value always contains the same value as the subsequent 4 bytes, meaning it duplicates the address of the first library entry.
+On my system, this value always contains the same value as the subsequent 4 bytes.
+This means it duplicates the address of the first library entry.

 // TODO: Set this to something else.
 See what happens.

-## Entry Byte Addresses (16 kiB)
+## Entry Addresses (16 kiB)

 4096 * 32 bits (Little Endian)

-No matter how many entries you have (// TODO: Confirm this with just 1 entry), this section will be 16kiB in length — from byte 0x10 to byte 0x400F (inclusive).
+No matter how many entries you have, this section will be 16kiB in length — from byte 0x10 to byte 0x400F (inclusive).
 Unused entries are normally represented as 0s but any data can be present here as entries beyond the number specified in bytes 0x4-0x7 will be ignored.

 Each entry consists of a single 32bit Little Endian entry representing the byte position in the file where the library entry resides.
-As the Pocket simply displays these sequentially they should be sorted in alphabetical order by the game's title // TODO: Verify this, but they must match the same ordering as [playtimes.bin](./playtimes.md).
+As the Pocket simply displays these sequentially they should be sorted in alphabetical order by the game's title.

 As the library entry addresses appears to be a fixed size, it is likely that the first entry will always be `0x0004010`.